 Student visas for new students can be issued up to 120 days in advance of the start date for a course of study.
 However, you will not be allowed to enter the United States on your student visa more than 30 days before the start date.

 Student visas for continuing students may be issued at any time, as long as the student is currently enrolled at a SEVP-approved school or institution and in SEVIS.
 Continuing students may enter the United States at any time before classes start.
+Schedule an assessment with our F1 visa attorney for more details.

 For those applying from outside the U.S., once a student is admitted to an approved course of study or academic program, they will need to complete a Nonimmigrant Visa Application, pay visa fees, and submit the required documentation.
 The student will then be scheduled for an interview where they will answer questions related to their visa.
 They will then be issued a visa to enter the U.S.

 For those applying from within the U.S. and doing a change of status to an F-1 visa, the process is similar but slightly different.
+You can also ask our F1 visa attorney for help regarding this part of the process.

 Interviews are required for those in between the ages of 14 and 79.
 If you are younger or older than that range, an interview is generally not required.